What42Pizza/Mindustry-Production-Mod/README.md

 - Method 2: Open Mindustry, go to the mods, go to import from github, and enter "What42Pizza/mindustry-production-mod".

-If you want to contact me, please do it over discord using @what42pizza.
+If you want to contact me, please do it over discord (What42Pizza#0283).

 ## Known Issues: